Denis-fang/Denis-fang/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is Rashmi Jadhav and I am a master's student at [Oregon State University](https://eecs.oregonstate.edu/) majoring in Computer Science.
+Hello, my name is Rashmi Jadhav and I am a undergraduate's student at [Shenzhen MSU-BIT University](https://www.smbu.edu.cn/) majoring in Electronic and Computer Engineering.
 I am a full-stack software developer with three years of experience working as a Software Engineer at [eQ Technologic India Pvt.
 Ltd.](https://www.1eq.com/) My technology stack involves Java/J2EE, Spring, Maven, Hibernate, MySQL, javascript, Backbone.js, and, HTML/CSS/Bootstrap.
 Besides programming, I have an immense interest in music.

-- 🔭 I’m currently researching at the intersection of machine learning and databases with the [IDEA Lab](http://web.engr.oregonstate.edu/~termehca/)
+- 🔭 I’m currently researching in the field of Computer Vision and Reinforce Learning
-- 💬 Brainstorm with me over tech, algorithms, career, and music
+- 💬 Feel free to reach out for discussions about machine learning and deep generative models(GANs, VAE, Diffusion Model) with me
-- 📫 How to reach me: rsjcoepit@gmail.com
+- 📫 How to reach me: fangyuhao209@gmail.com
-- 😄 Pronouns: Programmer/She/Her/Hers
+- 😄 Pronouns: Professor/He/Him/His
 - ⚡ Fun fact: Checkout my [Lean2Lead Pune](https://www.linkedin.com/in/lean2lead-pune-bbb92a169) Community if you are ambitious!
 - 📝 [Resume](https://rusty-sj.github.io/media/Rashmi_Jadhav.pdf)